Julio92-C/hosMicro/README.md

 ```

 ## Acknowledgments:
-We want to thank our colleague, PhD C. Oscar Previtali, for his support in curating the dataset essential to this application.
-We also appreciate our supervisors, Prof. Hermine V Mkrtchyan, PhD Piotr Cuber, and PhD Raju Misra, for their invaluable contributions and guidance throughout the project.
-Your expertise has been crucial in advancing our understanding and implementation of the bioinformatics pipeline.
-We are truly grateful for everything you've done.
+We want to express our gratitude to our colleague, Dr. C. Oscar Previtali, for his support in curating the essential dataset for this application.
+We also want to thank our supervisors, Prof. Hermine V. Mkrtchyan, Dr. Piotr Cuber, and Dr. Raju Misra, for their invaluable contributions and guidance throughout the project.
+Your expertise has been crucial in enhancing our understanding and implementation of the metagenomics bioinformatics pipeline.
+We are truly thankful for everything you have done.

 # Author:
 Julio C. Ortega Cambara